-The hospital stay for Gastric bypass averages three to four days, longer for those with complications.
+The hospital stay for Sleeve Gastrectomy averages two to three days, longer for those with complications.
 When you return to your room after surgery, you will continue to be closely monitored by your nurses.
 The first few days after the operation are a critical time for your stomach and intestines to heal.